ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/New_Data_Source.md

 ### Updating the repository with branches

-Following normal git practices, changes to add or update your data sources should be made on a new development branch which gives space to work and test your configuration.
-This developement branch should be used for changes in all of the 3 sections below.
+Following normal git practices, changes to add or update your data sources should be made using a branching strategy to test changes before deploying them to your production environment.
+Azure provides good documentation [for your branching strategy here](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops).

-When you're happy with your changes we merge the branch into the `main` branch, signifying that the code is production ready.
+We recommend that adding or updating your data sources by changing the code should happen on a feature branch, which should be used for changes in all of the 3 sections below.
+These changes can then be deployed to your development environments where you can test that the changes are working as expected.
+When you're happy with your changes you can open a pull request to merge the branch into the `main` branch, signifying that the code is production ready.
+From this point CI/CD pipelines or manual deployment steps will move your changes into the production environment.

 The overall steps are: